GitoriousLispBackup/eql/Qt_EQL/README.txt

 All of: qconnect, qget, qset don't need this distinction.

-You (quite obviously) can't use qoverride for external Qt/C++ classes (to do the equivalent, simply call a Lisp function from an overriden method in C++).
+You (quite obviously) can't use qoverride for external Qt/C++ classes (to do the equivalent, simply call a Lisp function from an overridden method in C++).

 The class name returned by qt-object-name is the first vanilla Qt class encountered walking up the super classes; in this example, *qt-main* is shown of